jeffreycwitt/pl399/docs/18-internet-and-control.md

 <div class="discussion" markdown="1">

-<span class="respond"> How do ISPs create a way to trace a request back to a source or identity?
+<span class="respond"/> How do ISPs create a way to trace a request back to a source or identity?

-<span class="respond"> In what way it possible to still use the Internet and avoid these revelations of identity.
+<span class="respond"/> In what way it possible to still use the Internet and avoid these revelations of identity.
 </div>

 ### Cookies